alvesfabi/samples/readme.md

 ## Web Test

 - [SignIn Web test](policies/signin-webtest) - This sample web test shows how to run tests and monitor results of B2C sign in's, using Azure Application Insights.

+## Load Test

+- [Load test](policies/load-test) - This sample load test shows how to run load testing using Azure Load Testing Service and evaluate results of B2C custom policies performance, using Azure Application Insights.

 ## CI/CD